hsucherng/coding-style-guide/css.md

 The most important factor to consider is always **where** and **how often** do I imagine myself using the class:

-- If I expect to use the class *multiple times* on *multiple pages* throughout the entire site, I will treat as a Component Class.
+- If I expect to use the class *multiple times* on *multiple pages* throughout the entire site, I will set it up as a Component Class.
-- If I expect to use the class *once or twice only* on *one or two pages only*, I will treat it as a Local Class.
+- If I expect to use the class *once or twice only* on *one or two pages only*, I will set it up as a Local Class.

 ### Utility Classes vs inline styles

 Utility Classes are a step above inline styles because:

-1. Utility Classes are much more terse, to the point of being unreadable to people who've never seen this kind of naming scheme before: `w:10` vs `width: 100%`, `d:ib` vs `display: inline-block`.
+- They are more terse: `display: inline-block` is greatly shortened to `d:ib`.
-2. A certain amount of consistency can still be maintained, through a scale system.
-For example, the default font-size scale through Utility Classes is `f:1`.
-If we want a slightly smaller size, rather than thinking of a very specific size to use — and whether it'd be consistent with the rest of the site — we can just bump down the digit by a fraction, to `f:.9`.
+- Their specificity is much lower than inline styles, forcing us to be much more considerate and deliberate with their use.
-3. Utility Classes can be setup for use with media queries, making them responsive-viable.
-Inline styles can't be used with media queries at all.
+- They can be used in a responsive manner.
+For example, `d:ib@sm` turns the element into an inline-block element only in the `sm` viewport and above.

 ### Utility Classes vs other classes